rendall/icebreakers/QUESTIONS.md

   * If you could bring back a fashion trend, what would it be, and why?
   * If you could bring back a fashion trend, what would it be?
   * If you could describe your life as a movie, what genre would it be?
-  * If you could do something that you don’t because it’s bad for you, but you could do it without repercussions – what would you do?
+  * If you could do something that you don't because it's bad for you, but you could do it without repercussions – what would you do?
   * If you could go back in time 10,000 years ago and make a cave painting to confuse everyone in the future, what would you draw?
-  * If you could go back in time and make little changes to your childhood, what is one thing you’d learn so you could be an expert at it today?
+  * If you could go back in time and make little changes to your childhood, what is one thing you'd learn so you could be an expert at it today?
   * If you could have an animal sidekick, what animal would it be?
 Why?
   * If you could have an unlimited supply of one food or drink, what would it be?
   * If you could have one superpower today, what would it be, and for what purpose?